AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

 given `COMMITISH` must be checked out.
 It then becomes a cmake managed repository.

 For cmake managed repositories, the `origin` URL must exist and match the supplied `URL` argument exactly.
-The repository must be clean.
+The repository must be clean (no untracked files, ignored files are ok).
 Otherwise the function fails fatally with a clear message (including the suggestion to make it a developer repo by making it attached).

 If the script encounters a developer managed repository, it produces a meaningful warning.
-The message must make it unambiguous that the requested revision was not checked out, and including the realtive destination path.
+The message must make it unambiguous that the requested revision was not checked out, and including the relative destination path.
 No fetch is needed merely to discover that `HEAD` is attached.
 All other git commands are skipped.
 Developer repositories are an exception to R4-R8.